-- Never hang a mobile over your baby's bed, as this is a place intended for sleep.
+- We often have people ask how high to hang a mobile over the baby's crib.
+However, we recommend never to hang a mobile over your baby's bed, as this is a place intended for sleep.
 You don't want to confuse your baby into thinking their bed is a play area or a place for them to concentrate on anything other than sleep.
 That could cause struggles with falling asleep down the line.

-- Montessori Mobiles are used to watch only.
+- When deciding how high to hang the mobile, remember that Montessori Mobiles are used to watch only.
 They should be hung high enough so your baby cannot touch them.

 - Open a window or turn on a fan to give the mobiles natural air movement.